amalayil23/G8_DSA_Final/README.md

 It returns list with 'distances' to each node from the source.

 This list is then used to find the best charging station to go to from the starting node.

+Execution:
+To execute the code, please download the DSA_Final_G8.ipynb along with the data.csv and make sure it is in the same folder as the notebook.
+Or you can use this link to the collab: https://colab.research.google.com/drive/1JXtlvgqN8jzgFM4euBpzU-AUIBRsFrY2?usp=sharing